John W. Avery: Early life

-Avery was born on Water Street, New York City on April 2, 1814.
-He married Sarah Banning (1794-1886) in 1831, who was from Reading, Berkshire, England.
-Avery lived at 127 Hooper Street in Brooklyn, New York for over forty years and had four sons with his wife.
+Avery was born on Water Street, New York City in 1814.
+He married Sarah Avery who was 72 at the time of her death.
+Avery lived at 127 Hooper Street in Brooklyn, New York for over forty years.
+He had eight sons.
+His grandson Thomas H. Avery served in the Spanish–American War as captain of C. Company, 14th Regiment.